abednegoadjocacher/JavaScript-Basics/README.md

 This is me learning Javascript from beginning.
-I ave learn about variable naming in JS.
+I have learn about variable naming in JS.

+I have learn functions, arrays, loops etc
+I have learn about DOM.